 plasters (minor first aid or self-care) generated by personal use

-animal hygiene wastes (animal bedding, dog faeces etc).
+animal hygiene waste (animal bedding, dog faeces etc).

-To minimise any odours please wrap the waste in a plastic bag and tie it up.
-If you do not have enough space in your refuse wheeled bin for this waste, you may be allowed an additional bin.
+To minimise any odours please double wrap the waste in a plastic bag and tie it up.
+If you don't have enough space in your refuse wheeled bin for this waste, you may be allowed an additional bin.

 If you currently have a sack collection service, this waste can be disposed of in the blue sacks.

 Cardboard packaging, aerosol sprays and bottles of nutrition for stomach feeding are recyclable and can be put in your household recycling collection.

 Commercial hygiene waste

 Business premises such as residential or nursing homes should follow the same guidance as householders, however the waste should be put in your commercial waste bins.
 If we currently collect your commercial waste we can provide additional bins to suit your needs.
 Normal charges would apply.